jxxl998/chat-ui/README.md

 - refactoring MessageList in which can transfer props and reuse FilterList

 Aug 18
 - finish extra components NoteList
+- create VideoCall component in 2 shapes, minimize(float) and fullscreen display, both can be switched